Patience and extreme demanding conditions were the order of the day for Friday Racing 2019 CPHPRW.

 The Russian crew on Megazip got the better of all-comers in IRC I; second across the line, first on corrected time, and their first bullet on the board.
 Despite crossing first, East Marine Emagine (AUS) had to settle for second today ahead of last year’s winner, AquarII (AUS) in third.

 The ever-green Phoenix (DEN) got their defense off to the best possible start with a win in today’s race in IRC II – they lead from early on to cross the line first and claim the win on corrected time.
 The Dragon, crewed by Simon Oliver from Balmain Yacht Club in Sydney on a 25-foot Platu, got the better of Sydney Premier Karting Park, another 25-foot Platu, to finish second and third respectively.

 Cruising Monohull class is the largest class at this year’s regatta with 10 entries, and it was late-entry Phalin (AUS), skippered by Ian Loderwyckx, who romped away with the win today.
 Lady Bubbly (AUS) and Venture (AUS) sailed hard but had to settle for second and third on the day.

 Multihull Racing and Firefly 850

 With seven starters in Multihull Racing, during Friday Racing just four managed to finish the race and a number mastered their swell-surfing skills.
 Winner of the recent Multihull Solutions Regatta, Phantom V (AUS), skippered by designer Alan Carwardine, made the best of the conditions.
-Phanton V crossing the line second and correcting out for the win.
-The new Fugazi (AUS), skippered by Dan Fidock claimed second ahead of Bonza (GBR), the old Fugazi, skippered by Warwick Downes, in third.
+Phantom V crossed the line second and corrected out for the win.
+The new Fugazi (AUS), skippered by Dan Fidock claimed second ahead of Bonza (GBR), and the old Fugazi, skippered by Warwick Downes, in third.

-Friday Racing awards was sponsored by Kantary Bay Hotel with the awards presented on Saturday.
+Friday Racing awards were sponsored by Kantary Bay Hotel with the awards presented on Saturday.